zicher3d-org/domemaster-stereo-shader/README.md

 *The Domemaster3D shaders are distributed under the GPL v3 license.*

+**Arnold 5 Compatibility Note:** The new Arnold 5 release has changed their lens shader system.
+At this point in time the current Domemaster3D shaders are not compatible with Arnold 5.
+If you need a lens shader today that works with Arnold 5 it is recommended you use the new built-in "VR Camera" module provided by Solid Angle directly.

 ## Download the Domemaster3D GUI/Manual Installers ##

 **Domemaster3D for Max/Maya**